michaelskyba/rich/wealth/README.md

 ## TODO
 - Add error message on forgotten habits screen if there are none
+- Handle running out of habits to mark properly in wealth-mark
-- Improve the UI consistency (e.g. right now there is an echo "no habits" screen and a fzf "no habits" screen, which makes no sense)
+- Improve UI consistency (e.g. right now there is an echo "no habits" screen and a fzf "no habits" screen, which makes no sense)